goodalchemy/react-vite-tailwind-express-starter-2/README.md

 This is a **starter template** for building web apps with **React, Vite, TailwindCSS, and Express**.
 It provides flexibility without the constraints of frameworks like Next.js or Remix.
 Serve your frontend and API from a single Express server for easier deployment.

-## Client
+## client

-To create the `client` folder - your React frontend - just run this command in your project, choosing "React" as your framework:
+To create the `client` folder - our React frontend - we just ran this command inside the project, choosing "React" as the framework:

 `npm create vite@latest`

-We recommend choosing **Javascript + SWC** during setup as well.
+We also chose **Javascript + SWC** during setup as well, which we recommend.

 ## Development